universal-packages/universal-variable-replacer/README.md

 #### Enclosures

-Same as with env you can provide your own enclosure characters to match for replacements.
+You can provide your own enclosure characters to match for replacements.

 ```js
 import { replaceVars } from '@universal-packages/variable-replacer'